fagiolini/fagiolini.github.io/_posts/2021-04-26-soy-yogurt.md

 > you will only need to buy soy yogurt for the first time, afterwards you will reuse your homemade yogurt to make more of it.

-> we suggest using plain, sugarfree soy milk. you can add sweetners and flavors to your taste once your plain yogurt is ready!
+> we suggest using plain, sugarfree soy milk. you can add sweeteners and flavors to your taste once your plain yogurt is ready!

 ## procedure
 ---